Quality Rated - Help

 21. Will the QR Assessor meet with the Director after the formal ERS assessment and review scores before they leave?

-There is not a follow up meeting after the assessment because the assessor(s) have not completed the scoring at that time.
-Assessors are required to write a comprehensive report of what they observed and the scoring is completed automatically in the system based on what the assessor heard and saw during the observation.
-The site does receive a copy of the ERS scores and report along with their overall QR score, once the level has been determined.
+No. There is not a follow-up meeting after the assessment because the scoring of the observation is not complete at that time.
+Finalizing all scoring and a written comprehensive report is completed in the ERS electronic system after the assessor leaves the facility.
+The program will receive a copy of the ERS scores and a detailed Continuous Quality Improvement (CQI) Report along with their overall QR score, once the level has been determined.

 22. Is it possible to use the Montessori Rating Scale (MRS) instead of ECERS-3 to evaluate Montessori programs?